 I can't stress enough how crucial timing is when it comes to developing your connection to self and moving more deeply in spirituality.
 Simply wanting progress on an intellectual level is not enough when it comes to having the resources within to take the leap.
 I have taken action many times before now when it comes healing on a deep, core level.
 I made advances, which have absolutely helped me to get to here, but have not been groundbreaking in effect as this.

-Persevering daily in my commitment to open heart-practice and allowing the space, without fear of unproductivity (was that's a thing) has been the solid foundation for me, yet, I think a readiness within is required to get you over the line.
+Persevering daily in my commitment to open heart-practice and allowing the space, without fear of unproductivity (that's definitely a thing) has been the solid foundation for me, yet, I think a readiness within is required to get you over the line.
 This may or may not be the time.
 Be patient.
 Trust that in divine timing, all things will unfold as they should.
 Know that simply by having awareness and being conscious, you are where you need to be.
 Take your time.
 I personally love the knowing that I am on this ride for good.
 This is just the beginning of the journey and the process is my freedom and my joy.

 As always, I hope my sharing opens up some inner dialogue and has given you some insight into loving yourself, that much more.
 This is 101 in stepping deeper into love.
 Holla if you need a a 102 on this and I will continue this on the blog in time.

-Happy Valentine's Day.
 Wishing you open-hearted loving, always.